-- Their Boss – It’s essential your top performers respect and trust you.
-They need to believe you add value and that you’ll help them succeed.
-Step up your game.
+- Their Boss – It’s essential your top performers respect and trust your sales management team.
+They need to believe your managers add value and that they will help them succeed.
+Step up their game.

 - Their Territory – Is their patch well-defined?
 Is success clearly possible?
 Top reps drive for success.
 If you place them in an impossible territory, you will lose them.
 Put your best reps in your best territories and watch it rain.